nothans/if/README.md

 - Interactive choices throughout the story
 - Text-to-speech functionality for immersive storytelling
 - Customizable writing style
-- Save and manage your stories
+- Save and manage your stories locally
+- OpenAI and Azure OpenAI support

 ## Usage